whiteinge/eseth/2020/mergetools.md

 Category: [Custom Merge Algorithm](#custom-algorithm) (?)

-Before `autoMerge`:
+Before `hideResolved`:

 ![](./mergetools/tortoise-merge.png)

 Tortoise appears to automatically resolves trivial conflicts without user intervention.

-After `autoMerge`:
+After `hideResolved`:

 ![](./mergetools/tortoise-autoMerge.png)

 Identical output.
-Although I'm not convinced I'm using Tortoise correctly (see below), the result is identical with and without `autoMerge` enabled so I think we're safe to say this is a no-harm change for Tortoise.
+Although I'm not convinced I'm using Tortoise correctly (see below), the result is identical with and without `hideResolved` enabled so I think we're safe to say this is a no-harm change for Tortoise.

 **Summary: Identical output; no benefits; no adverse effects.**